FelixOnline/v2/content/articles/2011-11-24-wavefunction-may-be-real-after-all.md

 subtitle: >
   Theorem by Imperial scientists could change our understanding of the wavefunction
 date: "2011-11-24 20:37:03 +0000"

 # Attributes from Felix Online V1
 id: "1806"
 old_path: /science/1806/wavefunction-may-be-real-after-all
 aliases:
  - /science/1806/wavefunction-may-be-real-after-all
+imported: true
+comments:
+ - This has resurfaced againhttpwwwnaturecomnewsaboostforquantumreality110602StarOfSagittarius1 on September 3 2012                                                                    Some very old questions are still aunrod These questions concern human behavior thoughts and will Can quantum mechanics shed some light on such questions as Am I just a machine How does my will act What is Gods will Is there a GodIm also in this class and I like it as well Its had a good focus on intuitive unntdseandirg My primary motivation was to have a bit of unntdseandirg on the topic given its relation to cryptography but now Im just plain interested int it  car insurance   infections stress   prescribed counterparts   memic auto insurance

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - ak6309

+# Homepage control params
 headline: true
 featured: true